elvisfinol/blog/content/posts/iam-aws.md

 title = "IAM - AWS"

 +++
+Your AWS credentials let you log into the AWS management console, manage services, view and edit resources, and so on.
+Security in AWS begins with the foundation of identity, which is managed by the Identity and Access Management (IAM) service.
+Because your AWS credentials are the keys to the kingdom, the first order of business is to protect them from accidental exposure and unauthorised use.
+The second step is to ensure that users have only the permissions they need, and no more.

 * IAM is used to securely control individual and group access to AWS resources.
 * IAM makes it easy to provide multiple users secure access to AWS resources.
 * IAM can be used to manage: